 If this advert indicates no registration with the Kennel Club, this will mean that the puppy or dog will not come with a pedigree certificate from the Kennel Club.

-Little Rascals are proud to announce that our next litter of Frug puppies are now available for viewing and for their new homes.
+We are proud to announce that our litter of Frug puppies are now available for viewing and for their new homes.
 Both parents are with us and available for viewing upon visiting our kennels.

 At Little Rascals we take great pride in being able to provide quality puppies for loving family homes.
 With years of experience as a licensed dog breeder, we are always available to give new and existing clients the support through our qualified staff.